Migration Guide: Enable Reverse Proxy Feature

 What stays the same

-• Your management.json and other configuration files require no modifications — unless you use an external identity provider (not the embedded IdP).
+• Your configuration files (config.yaml for combined setup, management.json for multi-container setup) require no modifications - unless you use an external identity provider (not the embedded IdP).
 See Configure SSO for external identity providers below.

 • Existing peers, networks, and access policies are unaffected